Privacywonk/MMM-Surf/README.md

 ## Config
 You will need to source a few bits of information to configure the MMM-Surf module:
 1. Magicseaweed spot ID for the MagicSeaweedSpotID config item.
-For example, 391 from https://magicseaweed.com/Ocean-City-NJ-Surf-Report/391/
+For example, 391 from https://magicseaweed.com/Ocean-City-NJ-Surf-Report/391/.
+* MagicSeaweed will have commentary about the spot.
+Look for "About <<spot name>>" and "Stormrider Surf Guide", e.g. What swell direction works well, ideal wind conditions, ideal, min, and max swell.
+Make note of this for configuration items below.
+*

 2. [NOAA Tide and Current](https://tidesandcurrents.noaa.gov) for the station_id config item Find the closest measuring station to your spot.
 Click the map pin to open the details of the station.
 Copy the station_id number that appears before the location.
 9415020 for the point Reyes, CA example below.